 There is no formal deadline by which applications must be submitted, but applicants should note that applications can only be considered once the application fee has been paid and all supporting documentation has been received.
 Both places to study and available funding are limited, and so early submission of your application is encouraged.

-The entry requirements for Mathematics of Systems (MSc leading to PhD) for the academic year 20/21 are:
+The entry requirements for the Mathematics of Systems 1+3 MSc leading to PhD course are:

-- Applicants must hold, or be expected to achieve, an Upper Second Class Honours degree from a UK University, or the equivalent qualification and grade from a non-UK University.
+- Applicants must hold, or be expected to achieve, a First Class or high Upper Second Class Honours degree from a UK university, or the equivalent qualification and grade from a non-UK university.

 - Two references from academic staff who have taught you on your current or most recent degree.

 - The University will accept professional references if you have been out of higher education for over two years.
 These must be submitted by your current or most recent line manager.
 Please note that personal references, such as those from family and friends, are not acceptable.

 - Please note: if any of your qualification documents are not in your current name, you will also need to provide evidence of your change of name.
 This can be uploaded in the same file as your qualification documents within the application system.

 You are also encouraged to attend one of our Open Days.